nudgebg/egvinsulin/docs/data_sets/FLAIR.md

 ### What we learned about SmartGuard
 * Extended bolus are not possible during closed loop mode
+* Boluses during closed loop mode are often reduced, this is likely a result of the smartguard feature.
 * pump suspsends stop basal rates
-* The analysis shows that boluses during closed loop mode are often reduced, this is likely a result of the smartguard feature (parital cancellation).
-So we trust the reported boluses as is. * One way to check this would be to identify boluses that overlap with a suspend event.
+* pump suspend *might* also cancel boluses (moving forward, we rely on the reported delivered bolus amounts)

 **Unknows**:
- * It is yet not 100% if the reported "delivered" boluses already account for suspends (we assume the reported delivered amounts are correct)
+* It is yet unclear if suspend events are reflected in the "delivered" boluses (we assume the reported delivered amounts are correct)

-## Boluses
+ * One way to check this would be to identify boluses that overlap with a suspend event.

+# Boluses:
 * **Normal bolus**: provides a single immediate dose of insulin.
 * **Square Wave bolus**: delivers a single bolus evenly over an extended period of time from 30 minutes up to 8 hours.
 * **Dual Wave bolus**: delivers a combination of an immediate normal bo‐ lus followed by a Square Wave bolus.